Affiliate links on Android Authority may earn us a commission. Learn more.

 Still, the Samsung Galaxy S21 Plus takes a terrific tried and tested smartphone package, doubles down on bleeding edge performance, and trims off a hefty chunk of the old price tag.
-If you skipped an upgrade last generation, 2021’s more affordable pricing strategy makes Samsung’s latest flagship series its most attractive in generations.
+If you skipped an upgrade last generation, 2021’s more affordable pricing strategy still affects Samsung flagships today.

 The Galaxy S Plus lineage is as strong as ever, but the Galaxy S21 Plus is a tougher sell than in previous years.

-Even so, the Samsung Galaxy S21 Plus is a much tougher sell than in previous years.
+Even so, the Galaxy S21 Plus is a much tougher sell than in previous years.
 If you want a Samsung flagship on a budget then the regular Galaxy S21 offers almost identical hardware at an even more attractive price point.
 At the same time, Samsung’s Galaxy S21 Ultra is the only game in town for those after the best of Samsung — particularly in the camera department — for “only” $200 more.
-If you budgeted for a Plus model last year you can now buy the Ultra, and that’s where I’d spend my money.